neuefische/web-exercises/sessions/js-array-methods-2/animal-objects/README.md

 ## Notes

-- If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.
+- If you want to check whether you solved the tasks correctly, you can run the tests (see below).

 ## Development